 1. Set your expectation

-If you’re one of those people who can eat anything and anywhere, good on ya.
+If you’re one of those people who can eat anything and anywhere, good on you.
 The world is your culinary oyster and no matter where you travel, you’ll find something to eat.
 That doesn’t work for everyone.
 If you have any dietary restrictions, be that health-related or influenced by personal beliefs or ethics, planning your foodie travel adventure might not be as easy.

 That doesn’t necessarily limit your ability to enjoy culinary experiences.
 It comes down to your expectations and research.
 If you’re like me, you look up local delicacies and traditional food before you travel.
 I don’t eat meat and I’m not great with spicy foods, so I am not that adventurous with food, especially in places where I don’t understand the language.
-Looking up foods in advance helps mitigate potential issues and I know what to avoid or look out for.
+Looking up foods in advance helps mitigate potential issues, and I know what to avoid or look out for.
 Learning key phrases in the local language is also a good strategy for identifying foods I can eat and those I won’t.

 The beauty of food is that it’s constantly evolving.
 While it was challenging to find vegetarian restaurants in meat-dominant destinations in the past, it’s a lot easier to do today.
-Some places even make non-meat versions of traditional meat dishes and I’m totally here for that.
-Knowing what to expect ahead of time also helps to avoid disappointment when you get there and there is nothing that you can eat.
+Some places even make non-meat versions of traditional meat dishes, and I’m totally here for that.
+Knowing what to expect ahead of time also helps to avoid disappointment when you get there and there is nothing you can eat.
 Nobody likes that feeling.

 2. Pick the right food destination for you

 The beauty of travel is that it’s so versatile.
 When it comes to food, it’s no different.
-Ask five different people about their ideal foodie destination and you’re likely to get five different answers.
+Ask five different people about their ideal foodie destination, and you’re likely to get five different answers.
 They might reflect yours or be the opposite of that.
 Neither is wrong, just different.

 If you want to stuff your face with pasta and sip gallons of wine, you might choose Italy as your ideal destination.
 However, if you’re more into beer spas and schnitzels, Hungary or the Czech Republic might be more your speed.
 If you’re after fragrant and spicy flavours that blend sweet and sour tones, you might head to Thailand, India or Japan.
 The list goes on and on.

 Whether you decide to travel for specific food offerings or you’re incorporating culinary experiences into your travel, your interests, budget and time will be the key considerations.
-You might set out on your own, or decide to participate in a cultural or food tour or a retreat that combines food with your favourite activity, like yoga, for example.
+You might set out on your own or decide to participate in a cultural or food tour or a retreat that combines food with your favourite activity, like yoga, for example.
 Whatever it is, it has to work for you.

-3. Get hands on with local cuisine
+3. Get hands-on with local cuisine

 One of the best ways to immerse yourself in the country’s flavours is to go to the source.
 This is when things like cooking classes or food tours come into place.
 It’s a perfect way to understand how the food is made and an opportunity to try it yourself.
 Food tours are great because they are a safe way to explore culinary specialties with someone who can offer insights into the food’s history and explain unfamiliar dishes and ingredients.